• Skip to primary navigation

 Velvet apricots come in many different colors.
 They are super sweet.

-Well not a true apricot, a velvet apricot is technically an aprium (an apricot and plum mix), but you will find them labeled as velvet apricots, are amazingly sweet and flavorful pieces of fruit that you can buy mainly in June and July.
-I have gotten these at Whole Foods and Meijer stores in years past.
+While not a true apricot, a velvet apricot is technically an aprium (an apricot and plum mix), but you will find them labeled as velvet apricots, are amazingly sweet and flavorful pieces of fruit that you can buy from June to August in different colors.
+I have gotten these at Whole Foods, Meijer, Grocery Outlet, and Safeway stores in years past.

 • Weavers Orchard (Morgantown, PA)